container-storage-interface/spec/spec.md

   // If specified, the new volume will be pre-populated with data from
   // this source.
 This field is OPTIONAL.
   VolumeContentSource volume_content_source = 6;

+  // Specifies where (regions, zones, racks, etc.) the provisioned
+  // volume MUST be accessible from.
+  // An SP SHALL advertise the requirements for topological
+  // accessibility information in documentation.
+COs SHALL only specify
+  // topological accessibility information supported by the SP.
+  // This field is OPTIONAL.
+  // This field SHALL NOT be specified unless the SP has the
+  // ACCESSIBILITY_CONSTRAINTS plugin capability.
+  // If this field is not specified and the SP has the
+  // ACCESSIBILITY_CONSTRAINTS plugin capability, the SP MAY choose
+  // where the provisioned volume is accessible from.
+  TopologyRequirement accessibility_requirements = 7;
 }

 // Specifies what source the volume will be created from.
 One of the